anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The behavior of a pledge described in BRSKI {{RFC8995, Section 2.1}}
 is kept with one exception.
-After finishing the Imprint step (4), the Enroll step (5) MUST be performed with an enrollment protocol utilizing authenticated self-contained objects.
+After finishing the Trust Establishment step (4), the Enroll step (5) MUST be performed with an enrollment protocol utilizing authenticated self-contained objects.
 <!-- Note that EST with simple-enroll cannot be applied here because
 it binds the pledge authentication to the transport channel (TLS) rather than